Winnipeg Jets: Jerseys

 Even though the current Jets are not historically connected with the original franchise now known as the Arizona Coyotes, the team continued to pay tribute to its original incarnation on a few occasions.
 From 2016 to 2019, the Jets wore throwback white uniforms based on the 1973–78 design worn by the original Jets.
 The uniforms made its debut in the 2016 Heritage Classic and have been used during Jets Hall of Fame induction nights since.
 A blue version of the throwback uniforms was later unveiled, this time for the 2019 Heritage Classic.
 For the 2020–21 season, the Jets wore "Reverse Retro" alternate uniforms, recreating the original Jets' 1979–90 uniforms but recoloured to match the current Jets' scheme.
 In addition, the current Jets' 10th-anniversary logo in 2021 also served as a memorial logo to Dale Hawerchuk, whose no. 10 (in the original Jets' number and colour style) was added in lieu of the team's current logo following his death on August 18, 2020.
 Starting with the 2021–22 season, the Jets' blue "Heritage" uniforms were promoted to alternate status, replacing the previous aviator blue alternates.
 In the 2022–23 season, the Jets wore "Reverse Retro" uniforms based on the white uniforms worn by the original Jets from 1990 to 1996, again recoloured to the current Jets' scheme.

+In the 2023–24 season, the Jets wore special "Heritage" uniforms for three games in collaboration with the RCAF for its centennial anniversary.
+Nicknamed the "Forty-Eight" in tribute to the Ottawa RCAF Flyers team that won the gold medal for Team Canada in the 1948 Winter Olympics, the uniform featured a powder blue (nicknamed "RCAF blue") base, red and navy blue stripes, and navy blue numbers.

 The logo was designed by Reebok, the NHL and designer Linda Lynch.
 Reebok's lead uniform and team identity designers, Dominique Fillion and Linda Lynch, have been associated with the identity design.